Pusha T Debuts Apparent Jim Jones Diss While Walking LV Runway In Paris

 “You think it’d be valor amongst veterans/I’m watching your fame escape relevance,” he raps.
 “We all in a room but here’s the elephant/You chasing a feature out of your element/And those lab diamonds under inspection/The question marks block your blessings/It’s no tombstones in the desert/I know by now you get the message.”

-Jay-Z and Beyoncé were among the star-studded guest list and sat front row bobbing their heads as Pusha T walked the runway alongside his brother and Clipse partner No Malice.
-Check out the clip below and some of the reactions on Twitter at the end of the page.
+JAY-Z and Beyoncé were among the star-studded guest list and sat front row bobbing their heads as Pusha T walked the runway alongside his brother and Clipse partner No Malice.

 Jim Jones Shades Pusha T